dell/omnia/docs/source/Troubleshooting/FAQ.rst

 **Why is the node status stuck at 'powering-on' or 'powering-off' after a control plane reboot?**

-Cause: The nodes were powering off or powering on during the control plane reboot/shutdown.
+**Resolution**: The nodes were powering off or powering on during the control plane reboot/shutdown.

-Resolution: In the case of a planned shutdown, ensure that the control plane is shut down after the compute nodes.
+**Resolution**: In the case of a planned shutdown, ensure that the control plane is shut down after the compute nodes.
 When powering back up, the control plane should be powered on and xCAT services resumed before bringing up the compute nodes.
 In short, have the control plane as the first node up and the last node down.

 For more information, `click here <https://github.com/xcat2/xcat-core/issues/7374>`_